F6HQZ/FB-88-Midi-footswitch-shield-for-Arduino-Nano-and-guitar-preamp-or-amp/LICENSE.md/ReadMe.txt

 This project will grow in features depending my available time and my pleasure as hobbyist.

-This work "as it is" for my case.
+This works "as it is" for my case.

 You can contact me for any discussion or help regarding this project at F6HQZ-m@hamwlan.net